milonmaze/privacy-terms-observatory/www.linkedin.com/legal/cookie-policy.md

-If you are a LinkedIn member but logged out of your account on a browser, LinkedIn may still continue to log your interaction with our Services on that browser for up to 30 days in order to generate usage analytics for our Services.
+If you are a LinkedIn member but logged out of your account on a browser, LinkedIn may still continue to log your interaction with our Services on that browser until the expiration of the cookie in order to generate usage analytics for our Services.
 We may share these analytics in aggregate form with our customers.